pulkitjn/pulkitjn/README.md

 - 👋 Hi, I’m @pulkitjn
-- 👀 I’m interested in maths, web dev and algorithms
+- I’m interested in maths and programming sometimes
+- I go for a walk when I am confused

 <!---
 pulkitjn/pulkitjn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.